-Areas of Interest: During her career, Dr. Waldorf has been involved in clinical care, education and training, program development, and administration at the New Mexico Veterans Affairs Healthcare System, Presbyterian Healthcare Services, and the University of New Mexico.
+she/her/hers Chief, Psychological Science Division Vice Chair for Behavioral Sciences Graduate Program: University of New Mexico Primary Clinics and Track(s): Addictions Areas of Interest: During her career, Dr. Waldorf has been involved in clinical care, education and training, program development, and administration at the New Mexico Veterans Affairs Healthcare System, Presbyterian Healthcare Services, and the University of New Mexico.
 She has served as faculty for UNM's Departments of Psychology, Psychiatry & Behavioral Sciences and Family & Community Medicine.
 Since 2014, Dr. Waldorf has served as Vice Chair for Behavioral Sciences, Department of Psychiatry and Behavioral Sciences.
 In this role, she is responsible for providing the vision and expertise necessary to expand the department's role in the School of Medicine, the Health Sciences System and the community through evidenced-based care development, research facilitation, inter-professional clinical education, and administration.
 For many years, the focus of her clinical and research activities has been the treatment of substance use disorders and the provision of integrated behavioral health services in medical settings.
 Favorite thing(s) about New Mexico: It is hard to identify one favorite thing about NM as I love much it has to offer.
 That list includes beautiful natural resources, friendly and welcoming people, and great food!

-Additional Information: Dr. Waldorf is currently a member of APA's Council of Representatives, representing Division 50-Society of Addiction Psychology
+Additional Information: Dr. Waldorf is currently a member of APA's Council of Representatives, representing Division 50-Society of Addiction

-Amanda Ward, PhD

-Graduate Program: Loyola University Chicago Primary Clinics and Track(s): Neuropsychology Areas of Interest: Amanda is interested in the evaluation of children and adolescents with neurodevelopmental disorders, co-occurring medical disorders, as well early childhood assessment.
+64 Amanda Ward, PhD she/her Graduate Program: Loyola University Chicago Primary Clinics and Track(s): Neuropsychology Areas of Interest: Amanda is interested in the evaluation of children and adolescents with neurodevelopmental disorders, co-occurring medical disorders, as well early childhood assessment.
 Favorite thing(s) about New Mexico: Enjoying the beautiful weather and outdoors!

-Dan Williams, PhD

-he/him

-Director, Behavioral Health Integration Graduate Program: University of Memphis Primary Clinics and Track(s): North Valley Clinic Integrated Behavioral Health good food.

-Areas of Interest: Addictions

-Favorite thing(s) about New Mexico: I like hiking, checking out the sunsets, lifting weights, and eating he/him/his

-Eric Zimak, PhD, ABPP-CN

-Graduate Program: Ohio University Primary Clinics and Track(s): Pediatric

-Neuropsychology

-Areas of Interest: I evaluate children and adolescents with a range of neuropsychological concerns.
+Deidre Yellowhair, PhD she/her/hers/asdzáán Graduate Program: Western Michigan Primary Clinics and Track(s): Multicultural Rural and Native American Behavioral Health Areas of Interest: Historical Trauma, Multicultural Psychology, American Indian/Rural Behavioral Health Favorite thing(s) about New Mexico: My favorite thing about NM is our NM Sunsets, the smell of roasting green chili during harvest and the rich diversity of the state.
+Eric Zimak, PhD, ABPP-CN he/him/his Graduate Program: Ohio University Primary Clinics and Track(s): Pediatric Neuropsychology Areas of Interest: I evaluate children and adolescents with a range of neuropsychological concerns.
 Further, I work closely with colleagues in pediatric oncology, providing neurobehavioral exams and consults in Pediatric Oncology Survivorship Clinic.
 A primary research interest of mine is pediatric neuropsychology outcomes.
-I highly value supervising and teaching, and co-lead our neuropsychology case conference series.
+I highly value supervising and teaching, and co- lead our neuropsychology case conference series.

-Favorite thing(s) about New Mexico: I enjoy hiking, biking, and camping in the New Mexico sunshine.
+65 Favorite thing(s) about New Mexico: I enjoy hiking, biking, and camping in the New Mexico sunshine.
 The access to great outdoor activities is just fantastic.
 Dara Zafran, PsyD Graduate Program: James Madison University- Virginia More information coming soon